Demon-hash/Project/README.md

 There is a separate README for the client and server parts, which shows the convention for naming files / directories as well as code style

-### Functionality
-- Product Filtering
+### Product Filtering

-Allows a person to filter the products available on the site according to his tastes and interests, add item to cart
+> Allows a person to filter the products available on the site according to his(er) tastes and interests, add item to cart

-- Register / Log In
+### Register / Log In

-Allows a person or group of people to register on a website to save cart data and previous orders
+> Allows a person or group of people to register on a website to save cart data and previous orders

-- Product Review
+### Product Review

-Allows a person to leave a review of a product with its rating or start a discussion
+> Allows a person to leave a review of a product with its rating or start a discussion

-- Admin Panel
+### Admin Panel

-Allows a person or group of people to customize products and track their statistics in the admin panel
+> Allows a person or group of people to customize products and track their statistics in the admin panel